 - a training strategy that ensures all staff, including the Principal, receive safeguarding training, with refresher training at three yearly intervals.
-The DSL should receive refresher training at two yearly intervals - arrangements to ensure that all temporary staff and volunteers are made aware of the Academy's arrangements for safeguarding
+The DSL should receive refresher training at two yearly intervals.
+This training will include online safety and an understanding of the expectations in relation to filtering and monitoring. - arrangements to ensure that all temporary staff and volunteers are made aware of the Academy's arrangements for safeguarding

-The Governing Body nominates a member (normally the Chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Principal.
+The Board of Trustees nominates a member (normally the Chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Principal.